BrinzoQuin (Brinzolamide)

 What If You Miss a Dose?

-If you miss your dose at the usual time, use the drops as soon as you remember and then go back to using them as told by your doctor.
-If it’s almost time for your next dose, skip the missed dose and take your next dose when you’re meant to.
+If you miss a dose, use it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and continue as prescribed.
+Do not double up on doses.

 Side Effects